Menu

 rm -r ~/node-v7.7.2-linux-armv6l

-which will return the installed version, in my case v7.7.2.npm -v
+• Check that node is working with node -v which will return the installed version, in my case v7.7.2.

 In my opinion a lot of bad has happened this year, and in a lot of respects the world in general has taken several steps back.
 Along with this we've had celebrity and family deaths along the way.
 My year in contrast, along with many others, does not correlate with the wider picture.
 A new job, the birth of my daughter and a lot of fun times have given me a great year.